My Heart Hemmed In

 “Marie NDiaye’s Self Portrait in Green is phenomenal.” — Idra Novey, author of Ways of Disappearing

-“NDiaye’s storytelling approaches something of the power and simplicity of folklore.” — Boston Globe
+“NDiaye’s storytelling approaches something of the power and simplicity of folklore.” — The Boston Globe

 “NDiaye dissects her characters with impressive forensic detail, the subtlest speech inflection or gesture put under the microscope.” — The Independent (UK)